kimmikirino/delegate-challenge/README.md

 - Display the person data details in person detail section when selecting a row in the grid
 ![User detail - All components from Antd lib][user_detail]

-- Select first row on initial load of page
+- Select first row on initial load of page<br />
-Jaqueline: First row will be selected in every change page too.
+<i>Jaqueline: First row will be selected in every change page too.</i>

-- Update the person data and call the update api endpoint at: https://reqres.in/
+- Update the person data and call the update api endpoint at: https://reqres.in/<br />
-Jaqueline: When clicking on the Save button, API will be called using axios and PUT data type.
-The reqres API accepts any body request and always returns success, so it will send all information from the form.
+<i>Jaqueline: When clicking on the Save button, API will be called using axios and PUT data type.
+The reqres API accepts any body request and always returns success, so it will send all information from the form.</i>

-- Reflect the changes in the person detail section and the persons grid.
+- Reflect the changes in the person detail section and the persons grid.<br />
-Jaqueline: After the PUT API call went well the data will be saved locally (React Context API).
-However, when changing pages, a new request will be sent where the saved data will be replaced by data from the API.
+<i>Jaqueline: After the PUT API call went well the data will be saved locally (React Context API).
+However, when changing pages, a new request will be sent where the saved data will be replaced by data from the API.</i>

-- Write unit tests to validate above functionality. (or just explain how and what you would test)
+- Write unit tests to validate above functionality. (or just explain how and what you would test)<br />
-Jaqueline: I could not write unit tests, but I would use react-testing-library to test an interaction of the component, such as a click and check if the component has changed as expected.
+<i>Jaqueline: I could not write unit tests, but I would use react-testing-library to test an interaction of the component, such as a click and check if the component has changed as expected.</i>

 ## Result